storm-software/storm-ops/README.md

 <br />

-Storm Software is an open source software development organization and creator of Acidic, StormStack and StormCloud.
+Storm Software is an open source software development organization and creator of Cyclone UI, Storm Stack and Acidic.

 Our mission is to make software development more accessible.
 Our ideal future is one where anyone can create software without years of prior development